amitlevy/evolutionaryGPT/README.md

 * Phenomenal Yet Puzzling: Testing Inductive Reasoning And many others.

-it should be emphasized that they all use the same core idea: evolutionary search, and reward reflection.
+They all use the same idea: some variant of evolutionary search, and reward reflection.

 **Evolutionary search:** sampling N independent sample solutions for the task from an LLM, evaluating them all in the "environment" for the task, picking the best one, and generating N variations of it, repeating that for T iterations.